PJGilmw/MicroRep/README.md

 ### Behavior of specific model modules

-*The scripts named with a 2 can be used to observe the behaviour of some of the model's modules.*
+*The scripts named with a 2 can be used to observe the behavior of some of the model's modules.*

 <br>